spire-io/spire.io.java/README.md

   * /build/spire-io-client-1.0.0-beta.1.jar

-All Spire.io client dependencies can be found inside the `/lib` directory.
-The following dependencies, should also be added to your classpath:
+The Spire.io client has a few dependencies can be found inside the `/lib` directory.
+All of these library dependencies should also be added to you classpath.

-  * /lib/google-http-client-1.6.0-beta.jar
-  * /lib/dependencies/jsr305-1.3.9.jar
-  * /lib/dependencies/gson-1.7.1.jar
-  * /lib/dependencies/guava-r09.jar
-  * /lib/dependencies/junit-4.8.2.jar
-  * /lib/dependencies/httpclient-4.0.3.jar
-  * /lib/dependencies/xpp3-1.1.4c.jar
-  * /lib/dependencies/protobuf-java-2.2.0.jar

 # Development